Wonder-Tree/PoseCamera/README.md

 cv2.waitKey(0)
 ```

-output of above example
+Output of the above example
 ![PoseCamera example output](https://github.com/Wonder-Tree/PoseCamera/blob/master/tmp/output.png?raw=true)

-or get keypoints array
+How to get the keypoints array
 ```
 for pose in poses:
     keypoints = pose.keypoints